pawelkruzynski/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_12_build_custom_image/guide.en-gb.md

 RUN pip install -r requirements.txt
 ```

-### Manage output data effectively (S3, ...)
+### Manage output data effectively (Swift or S3* compatible Object Storage)

-Just like AI Notebooks and AI Training, AI Deploy is easily connected to remote storage such as S3 object storage containers at launch.
+Just like AI Notebooks and AI Training, AI Deploy is easily connected to remote storage such as Swift or S3* compatible Object Storage containers at launch.
 However, unlike AI Notebooks and AI Training, AI Deploy **does NOT** synchronise data back to your remote storage.

 If you need to write data somewhere, for example output from your AI model (generated images), your code application should include storage connection.
-For example, you can use the Python `Boto3` library when using Python and S3.
+For example, you can use the Python `Boto3` library when using Python and S3 compatible Object Storage.

 Be careful, **if you write data directly in your working directory, it will be lost when you stop your application**.